This post may contain affiliate links. Please see my disclosure policy for details.

 You can get a Journey of Doors passport and collect stamps at them all.
 It’s the perfect trail for Game of Thrones fans as they are all near popular filming locations.

 You don’t technically have to eat/drink in restaurants to visit the doors.
 But, it’s nice to support local businesses in the area.

 Here are the pubs and restaurants you can visit in County Down;

 The Percy French – this is the closest to Tollymore Forest Park.
 It is a beautiful restaurant located in Newcastle serving up a diverse menu of delectable food.
 It has a great atmosphere and the fireplace makes it so cosy.

 Fiddler’s Green – this traditional Irish pub can be found in Portaferry where you need to get the Strangford car ferry.
 They don’t sell food but you can get a drink.
-Don’t forget to visit Quintin Bay nearby that featured in Game of Thrones.
+Don’t forget to visit Quintin Bay nearby featured in Game of Thrones.

 The Cuan – this used to be a bit of a Game of Thrones haunt but now it’s changed management so they don’t do any of the Game of Thrones banquets or themed nights anymore.
 But, you can get wine and food.